 Other Sites & Resources

 Luggage Storage – You might have packed too much for your Camino, or wish to have items waiting for you at the end of your journey.
-The Camino provides several luggage storage services in which you mail your items forward and they will be waiting for you when you arrive Santiago Compostela.
-Here is a couple services to consider.
+The Camino provides several luggage storage services in which you mail your items forward and they will be waiting for you when you arrive at Santiago Compostela.
+Here are a couple of services to consider.

 - Correos – The Spanish post office can transfer your luggage; however, they mainly provide a shipping and storage service.
-So like luggage storage with Ivar below, you can send your luggage or items to a post office in Spain, for example Santiago de Compostela, and then pick up when you arrive.
+So like luggage storage with Ivar above, you can send your luggage or items to a post office in Spain, for example, Santiago de Compostela, and then pick up when you arrive.

 Albergues_Camino_Francés_Dec_2017 – Here is a recent list of alburgues along the Francés route, courtesy of the Camino de Santiago Forum.
 When you arrive in St. Jean, you will receive a similar document that informs you of all the alburgues, dates open, and other helpful information.
 If you don’t start in St. Jean, consider downloading and printing this list and keeping in a waterproof bag.
 It might come in handy!

-Training Program for 20-30km – This is a great site for an eight week training program before your Camino.
+Training Program for 20-30km – This is a great site for an eight-week training program before your Camino.
 I did not get the luxury of following this before my walk, but if I had the time, I probably would have.
 My training was walking and hiking in Tahoe in the mountains about 5-7 miles (8-12 kilometers) a day.
 My body was pretty conditioned, but not ready for a heavy pack.
 The first week of my Camino was essentially my training period.
-I definitely suggest long walks with your loaded backpack before your Camino.
+I definitely suggest long walks and varying elevations with your loaded backpack before your Camino.